-Deputy Comptroller, Northeastern District, Office of the Comptroller of the Currency, 340 Madison Avenue, Fifth Floor, New York, NY 10173-0002.
-Or CRAComments@occ.treas.gov
+Regional Director Northeastern District, Office of the Comptroller of the Currency, 340 Madison Avenue, Fifth Floor, New York, NY 10173-0002.

-Your letter, together with any response by us, will be considered by the OCC in evaluating our CRA performance and may be made public.
+You may also submit comments electronically to the OCC at CRAComments@occ.treas.
+Your written comments, together with any response by us, will be considered by the OCC in evaluating our CRA performance and may be made public.

-You may ask to look at any comments received by the OCC Deputy Comptroller.
-You may also request from the Deputy Comptroller an announcement of our applications covered by the CRA filed with the OCC.
+You may ask to look at any comments received by the OCC Regional Director.
+You may also request from the OCC Regional Director an announcement of our applications covered by the CRA filed with the OCC